-When using the MIG process, a cylinder of shielding gas must be obtained.
-See Table B.1.
-Additionally a flow regulator is required.
-For more information, refer to the ACCESSORIES section.
+When using the GMAW process, a cylinder of shielding gas, must be obtained.
+For more information about selecting gas cylinders for use with the SP-170T, refer to the ACCESSORIES section.

 CYLINDER may explode if damaged.
 Keep cylinder upright and chained to support